byrnedo/lurch/README.md

     |`port`                |true    |       |The port to proxy to                            |

 NOTE: A subdomain of 'www' also will be availabe at 'foo.bar' or whatever the base-url is set to.

+# SSL Defaults

+A default certificate needs to be supplied, even when using letsencrypt.

+These must be named `server.crt` and placed in `/usr/local/openresty/nginx/ssl/<baseUrl>/`.

+So generate a self-signed one for worst case and mount it in :)